Showing posts with label gradle. Show all posts

 Caused by: java.io.IOException: CreateProcess error=206, The filename or extension is too long

-This is due to when classpath for a Gradle JavaExec or Test task is long, Windows command executions give error because of limitation to command line length greater than 32K
+This is due to when classpath for a Gradle JavaExec or Test task is long, Windows command executions give an error because of the limitation to command line length greater than 32K

 With a number of classpath dependencies in a large project, typically JavaExec Gradle task fails with error "The filename or extension is too long" and this would be a stopping error.
 To solve this issue, we can use the following gradle plugin.
 Use the plugin inside build.gradle file